frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/united_arab_emirates/uae-vat-201-report.md

 # UAE VAT 201 Report in ERPNext

-To generate UAE VAT 201 Report in ERPNext go to <br>
+To generate UAE VAT 201 Report in ERPNext go to:
 **Accounting > Value-Added Tax (VAT UAE) > UAE VAT 201** <br>
 or simply search for UAE VAT 201 in the awesomebar.